Linch1/WeChartWeb3/readme.md

 - Run the scraper `npm run scraper` and left it run
 - Run the server on another terminal `npm run server`

+### Frontend Demo

+- Visit https://github.com/Linch1/Web3TokenChartingDemo to check a frontend implementation of this repo

 ### Query the prices

 - Inside the repo you can find a rest api built with `expressjs` that you can use to query the scraped prices